 Listening And Being Interested In People Isn't A Conversation Cure-All

-A piece of conversational advice I've heard countless times is that one way to do well in talking to people is to be interested in others, be a good listener, ask them about things they want to talk about, and let them do most of the speaking.
-The idea is that other people will appreciate someone who is interested in them more than someone who tries to be interesting themselves.
+A piece of conversation advice I've heard countless times is to be interested in others, be a good listener, ask people about things they want to talk about, and let them do most of the speaking.
+The idea is that everyone appreciates someone who's interested in them more than a person who tries to be interesting themselves.
 It's right out of How to Win Friends & Influence People.
-I have to question this supposed timeless wisdom.
+While I think this is one useful approach for making conversation, and a part of being likable overall, it's not a magic, one size fits all solution.

-I say this piece of a advice is an all-purpose cure, for the following reasons:
+I say this piece of advice isn't an all-purpose cure for the following reasons:

 It doesn't apply to all situations

-The 'listen and take an interest' approach works best in a setting where you can talk to someone one-on-one and for a longer amount of time.
+The "listen and take an interest" approach works best in a setting where you can talk to someone one on one and for a longer time.
 That doesn't apply to all conversations though:

 Not everyone wants to do most of the speaking or talk about themselves or their interests